bumpylumps/fetch-rewards-backend-exercise/README.md

 ADD TRANSACTION
 ***
-In Postman, use first tab to add transactions to db:
+In Postman, use the first tab to add transactions to db.
+There should be one automatically open when starting Postman:

    1) set url tab to post